tushaar82/VELOX-v4/docs/phase_6_testing_deployment.md

 - Deployment procedures are tested and reliable
 - Troubleshooting guides cover common issues
 - User materials are comprehensive and accessible
+- All documentation is consistent and up-to-date

+---

 #### Task 16.2: CI/CD Pipeline Setup
 **Duration**: 2 days